SusanthNarayanan/Sales-Dump-Analysis-PowerBi/README.md

 ## Methodology:
 The project will follow the following methodology:

-*Data Collection*: Collect sales data from different sources, such as CRM systems, Point of Sales (POS) systems, and Excel spreadsheets.
+*Data Collection*: Collect sales data from different sources, such as Excel spreadsheets.

 *Data Cleaning and Preparation*: Clean the collected data, including removing duplicates, filling missing values, and standardizing data formats.